KarelZe/thesis/references/obsidian/📑notes/🛌 Token embeddings notes.md

 Recall from the chapter [[🍪Selection Of Supervised Approaches]] that categorical data is data, that is divided into groups.
 In the context of trade classification, the option type is categorical and takes values $\{\text{'C'},\text{'P'}\}$ for calls and puts.
 Similar to a token, a category, e. g., $\text{'P'}$ in the previous example, must be represented as a multi-dimensional vector to be handled by the Transformer.
-Even when processed in other types of neural networks, categories need to be converted to real-valued inputs first, in order to optimize parameters with gradient descent.
+Even when processed in other types of neural networks, categories need to be converted to real-valued inputs first, in order to optimise parameters with gradient descent.

 To this end, embeddings are non-exclusive to Transformer-based architectures, and can be used in other deep learning-based approaches, and even classical machine learning models, like [[🐈Gradient Boosting]].
 Covering these combinations is outside the scope of this work.
 We refer the reader to [[@gorishniyEmbeddingsNumericalFeatures2022]] for an in-depth comparison.
 Next, our focus is on two concrete examples of Transformers for tabular data.